Terra-Frutis/newcomer_guide_rtd/text/guide.md

 ## Urine

-When you're at an outhouse to poop, it's fine to pee in the bucket.
+When you're at an toilet to poop, it's fine to pee in the bucket.
 Otherwise, it's preferable not to, instead please urinate outside on a mulch pile.
 An alternative, especially good at night, is to pee in an appropriate container (this can then be used to fertilize further away).

 # Work